 Watering Tips:

-- Watch for dry or hot weather and water more often
+- Watch for hot and dry weather and water more often as needed

-- Don’t water if the soil is already damp at the surface
+- Don’t water if the soil is already damp near the surface

 A habanero plant’s soil should be moist, but not soaked.
 A simple check with your finger will be enough to test moisture levels.
 As you grow more plants, you will develop a keen eye for a thirsty plant, and for one that doesn’t need watering.